mekb-turtle/pokeget/OTHER_PROJECTS.md

 [pokeshell](https://github.com/acxz/pokeshell) fetched normal png/gif files and converts them **client-side** with a program called [timg](https://github.com/hzeller/timg).

-This offers a lot more flexibility with what you can do with the images (such as displaying animated sprites), and that's why [pokeshell](https://github.com/acxz/pokeshell) makes use of another program called [imagemagick](https://imagemagick.org/) to further edit images to display multiple pokemon at once.
+This offers a lot more flexibility with what you can do with the images, such as displaying animated sprites and resizing to the terminal. [pokeshell](https://github.com/acxz/pokeshell) also makes use of another program called [imagemagick](https://imagemagick.org/) to further edit images to display multiple pokemon at once.

 These two tools allow a lot of image manipulation to be done super easily, which explains the features.
 The downside to this is that it is slower, much slower (~10x).